Accused Boston bomber's friend suspected guilt, agent says

 “He was relaxed, he was animated when he spoke, at times he would laugh,” said FBI Special Agent Steven Schiliro, who interviewed Kadyrbayev the night before his arrest.

-Kadyrbayev and Tazhayakov face conspiracy and obstruction of justice charges, which carry a penalty of up to 25 years in prison, while a third man, Robel Phillipos of Cambridge, Massachusetts, faces a less serious charge of lying to investigators, which could mean a possible 16-year sentence.
+Kadyrbayev and Tazhayakov face conspiracy and obstruction of justice charges, which carry a penalty of up to 25 years in prison.
+A third man, Robel Phillipos of Cambridge, Massachusetts, faces a less serious charge of lying to investigators, which could mean a possible 16-year sentence.

 Separately, prosecutors reported in a court filing that the police barracks received a phone call that night from a person identifying himself as a public defender, but that the caller was not put in touch with either of the men being interrogated.

-Kadyrbayev is due to take the stand later in the hearing, on Thursday or Friday.
-Lawyers for Tazhayakov and Phillipos withdrew requests to challenge their early statements so their clients would not have to testify.
+“Azad did not relay to the defendants any aspect of what the detective told him.”

-Reporting by Scott Malone; Editing by Barbara Goldberg, Chizu Nomiyama and Gunna Dickson
+Reporting by Scott Malone; Editing by Barbara Goldberg, Chizu Nomiyama and Gunna Dickson; Editing by Kim Coghill, Larry King